PixxelPioneer/MouseMovementBot/README.md

 Ensure you have Python 3.10 installed, then install PyAutoGUI using pip:

-bash
-Copy code
-pip install pyautogui
+pip3 install pyautogui

 Usage

 To run the script, navigate to the directory containing mouse_movement.py and run the following command in your terminal:

-bash
-Copy code
-python mouse_movement.py
+python3 move.py

 Safety Feature

 The script includes a failsafe feature.
 Quickly moving the mouse to any corner of the screen will stop the script immediately.